Common Sense for Common Ground

 Arkansans know what Arkansas needs.

 We need elected officials who will listen to the people they represent and not pre-written talking points handed to them by a political party.
-Our country is divided more than ever.
+Our country is divided more than ever and we need to focus on bridging the gap.
 We need to work together to focus on the actual needs of Arkansans, not distractions or fake problems created by others.

 We need common sense for common ground.